Black Prince's Ruby: Don Pedro of Seville

 According to tradition, the history of the Black Prince's Ruby dates back to the middle of the 14th century as the possession of Abū Sa'īd, the Arab Muslim Prince of the Kingdom of Granada.
 At that time, the rule of Castile was being centralized to Seville and the Moorish Kingdom of Granada was being systematically attacked and reverted to Castilian rule as a part of the Christian Reconquest of the Iberian Peninsula.
 Abū Sa'īd in particular was confronted by the belligerency of nascent Castile under the rule of Peter of Castile, also known to history as either Don Pedro the Cruel, or Don Pedro the Just.
 According to historical accounts, Abū Sa'īd wished to surrender to Don Pedro, but the conditions he offered were unclear.
 What is clear is that Don Pedro welcomed his coming to Seville.
 It is recorded that he greatly desired Abū Sa'īd's wealth.
 When Abū Sa'īd met with Don Pedro, the King had Abū Sa'īd's servants killed and may have personally stabbed Sa'īd to death himself.
 When Sa'īd's corpse was searched, the spinel was found and added to Don Pedro's possessions.

 In 1366, Don Pedro's illegitimate brother, Henry of Trastámara, led a revolt against Don Pedro.
 Lacking the power to put down the revolt unaided, Don Pedro made an alliance with the Black Prince, the son of Edward III of England.
 The Black Prince took part in the Battle of Nájera, and apparently demanded the ruby in exchange for the services he had rendered.

 He had problems obtaining cash from Pedro, but returned to England with gemstones and Pedro's two daughters, Dona Constanza of Castile and Dona Isabel of Castile.
 Marriages were contracted for them to the Prince's brothers.
-It is assumed that the Black Prince took the Ruby back to England at that time, although it disappears from historical records until 1415, when worn by Henry V of England.
+It is assumed that the Black Prince took the Ruby back to England at that time, although it disappears from historical records until 1415, when it was worn by Henry V of England.